Lampro-Mellon/LM-RISCV-DV/README.md

 ## Contribution

 This is a work in progress.
-We'd to accept your contributions to this project.
+We'd like to accept your contributions to this project.